PirateFX is fascinated by the beauty of the blue tang and enjoys sharing information about this beautiful fish.

 - There is also a rarely collected variant of the blue tang.
 These fish have yellow chests and bellies.
 These colors are only apparent in larger adults, as it is very faint on juveniles.

 - Since these fish are heavily collected from all throughout the Indo-Pacific, they are very affordable.
-Expect to pay about $25 for smaller specimens, while the adults usually priced from $70 to $80 per fish.
+Expect to pay about $25 for smaller specimens.
+The adults are usually priced from $70 to $80 per fish.

 - All tangs tend to be susceptible to marine parasites (ich) and lateral line erosion.
 Choose your specimens with care.

-- They reach up to 12 inches in the wild, and are among the larger fishes available for sale on the market.
-Because of this, nothing smaller than a 100 gallon should be used to keep the blue tang.
-Bigger aquariums are always better, so a 200 gallon would be ideal.
+- They reach up to 12 inches in the wild, and they are among the larger fishes available for sale on the market.
+Because of this, nothing smaller than a 100-gallon tank should be used to keep the blue tang.
+Bigger aquariums are always better, so a 200-gallon tank would be ideal.

 - Ensure that they are given enough swimming space, as they're "open" swimmers.
 The tank scape should reflect this.

 - You will need a clip of some sort to secure the nori sheet.
-You can buy a commercial type of fashion one up yourself.
-The sheets are sometimes rolled up and cut beforehand, most however, feed it as is.
+You can buy a commercial type or fashion one up yourself.
+The sheets are sometimes rolled up and cut beforehand; most, however, feed it as is.
 Once the nori is secured, stick the clip to the side of the tank, sit back, and enjoy the show.

-- Formula Two is a good quality algae based mix for herbivores.
+- Formula Two is a good-quality, algae-based mix for herbivores.
 It has an extra amount of algae in it, along with a good mix of seafood, trace minerals, vitamins, and more.
-It is available as a flake food, pellet or frozen cube.
+It is available as flake food, pellet, or frozen cubes.

 - The best flake food for yellow tang would be Sea Veggie mixed flakes, followed by Formula Two flakes.

-- It you're looking a great all rounder with balanced ingredients then you can't go wrong with New Life Spectrum pellets.
+- If you're looking for a great all-rounder with balanced ingredients, then you can't go wrong with New Life Spectrum pellets.